National Association of State Retirement Administrators

 Summary of Findings

-In addition to investment performance, other major contributors to changes in a plan's funding level include adjustments in actuarial assumptions and actuarial experience that varies from assumptions.
 Since the market decline of 2008-09 and the Great Recession, every plan in the Public Fund Survey has reduced its most consequential actuarial assumption—the rate of expected investment return.
-These lower investment return assumptions have created a strong headwind to efforts made by public retirement systems and their plan sponsors to improve funding levels.
+These lower investment return assumptions have created a strong headwind to efforts by public retirement systems and their plan sponsors to improve funding levels.
 Many plans also have adjusted other actuarial assumptions, including mortality assumptions to reflect expected longer lives.
 Like a lower investment return assumption, improved mortality assumptions result in a reduced plan funding level and higher cost, as plan participants are projected to receive benefits for a longer period of time.

 See the NASRA issue brief on investment return assumptions